-For the financial year ending 31st March 2018, the Council's Internal Auditors have now completed their review and the Council's Financial Statements have been produced and approved by the Council.
+For the financial year ending 31st March 2018, the Council's audit procedures have now been fully completed.

-The Financial Statements and the AGAR have now been submitted to the Council's External Auditors (Messrs Littlejohn LLC of Canary Wharf, London) for review.
+The Accounting Statements and the AGAR have been reviewed by the Council's External Auditors (Messrs Littlejohn LLC of Canary Wharf, London) and they have reported their findings.

 A summary of the audit process is detailed below, together with copies of the relevant documents.

-A copy of the Council's AGAR submission and/or Financial Statements can be obtained from the Council on request.
+A copy of the Council's AGAR submission and/or Financial Statements - and the External Audit Report - can be obtained from the Council on request.
 A small fee is payable to cover administrative and copying costs.